mumble-voip/mumble-www/hugo/content/sponsors/index.md

 ---
 Our infrastructure is made possible thanks to the help of the following sponsors:

-## Cyberia

-{{< sponsors/logo "logos/lain.png" "Let's all love Lain!" >}}

-[Cyberia](https://cyberia.club) is a collective named after an important place in the anime *Serial Experiments Lain*.

-They've been using our project for years and donated us physical Mac hardware to improve our development workflow and handling of macOS development.

-Previously we used a remote machine to test and develop on a macOS system.
-Both managing for this machine as well as it being remote and hosted meant unnecessary efforts with a cumbersome and error prone workflow.
-Thanks to Cyberia we can use our own physical hardware now, which helps us a lot in moving forward with macOS.

-Thank you very much Cyberia!

 ## Fastly

 {{< sponsors/logosvg "logos/fastly.svg" "Fastly’s logo" >}}